am-codez/Obsidian-2024/publish/CPSC 110.md

 		- E.g. `(string=? x)(... x)`
 	- `atomic-distinct`: equality predicate with guard
 		- Is this specific String, Number, Boolean, Image?
-		- Use:
-			- Enumeration
-				- Fixed number of distinct items, e.g. "H", "P", "F", "T"
-				- Doesn't need examples as they would not be helpful to include
 		- E.g. `(string=? x "red")(...)`
 	- `self-reference`
 		- Use: information in the program's domain is of arbitrary size (empty for now)